martinoauriane/C-cyber/README.md

 - sin_port: The port to which we wish to connect.
 - sin_addr : represents tehe IPv4 address.

-Preparing a socket : We use <sys/socket.h> to create a new socket:
+Preparing a socket : The module <sys/socket.h> is used to create a new socket:

     int socket(int domain, int type, int protocol)

 - domain: the family of socket protocol (if using IPv4, AF_INET)
 - type : the type of socket, generally SOCK_STREAM